Back

 The best way to avoid negative reviews is to provide an excellent customer experience.
 Take a look at the service you are offering – is it good?
 Do you stick to your time frames and keep your promises?

 Negative reviews are not always a bad thing.
 If handled correctly, they can provide a valuable marketing tool for your business.
 In fact, a few bad reviews give more authority to your good reviews.
-If a company has solely positive feedback it can be seen by consumers as ungenuine.
+If a company has solely positive feedback, it can be seen by consumers as inauthentic.

-It’s how a company handles these negative reviews that set them apart.
+It’s how a company handles these negative reviews that sets them apart.

 When a customer feels that they have had a negative experience with your company, it’s because their expectations were not lived up to.
 That is down to you.
 If your marketing materials say that a job will be completed in a day and you take three, you have set that standard.